ElektraInitiative/libelektra/doc/tutorials/java-plugins.md

 Under the the following [path](/src/bindings/jna/libelektra4j/src/main/java/org/libelektra) you can find the examples of already existing plugins and you can look into libelektra Java library, which is used for communication with the configuration database.

 In order to write a new Java Plugin, the new class has to be created under the `plugin` folder.
-It has also to extend the `Plugin.java` interface, which contains all required methods to communicate with Elektra database.
-You can leave some of the methods not implemented, if there is no need in them.
+It has also to extend the `Plugin.java` interface, which contains all required methods to communicate with Elektra’s database.
+You can leave some of the methods unimplemented, if there is no need for them.

 The `Plugin.java` interface contains methods for the five basic functions of plugins: